Assets test

 $6,000 ÷ $250 = $24.00

-In this example, the Income Support Supplement would be reduced by $18.00 per fortnight from the ceiling rate.
-The assets value limits are adjusted each July in line with movements in the cost of living.
+In this example, the ISS would be reduced by $18.00 per fortnight from the ceiling rate.

 Back to top